-- Super bright, hight quality LED with reflector
+- Super bright, high quality LED with reflector

 - Multiple brightness modes to save power

-In addition WUBEN in much more portable (smaller than USB Drive) and has USB-C charging.
+- In addition WUBEN in much more portable (smaller than typical USB Drive) and has USB-C charging.

 - Rescue professional once told me: "The best survival tool normal person needs to carry is a whistle.
 Of course you can fantasize about going full bushcraft survival in case of emergency, but it real life your main priority is to be found by people with special training.
 No mater if you are lost in the woods or sea, got in vencile crash, building or cave collapsed...
 Even in case of criminal attack."
 As whistles are super portable, why not to carry it all the time?

-- Drop one silica bag (the "do not eat packet" you found in new shoes and clothes) to keep moisture smell and mold away.
+- Drop a silica bag (the "do not eat packet" you found in new shoes and clothes) to keep moisture smell and mold away.
 If sensitive electonics get wet, you can dry it by sealing it with couple of silica in a sealed packet.

 Bonus tips for extra comfort

 These things are not necessity, but will make your life earsier.

 - If you work from laptop a lot, this portability kit will save you from royal pain in the neck!